eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Keycloak has now been sucessfully deployed and available.

-### Running the cli command to install a Codewind deployment
+### Deploying a remote Codewind service

-To deploy a new Codewind instance, generate a user in Keycloak and configure security cwctl can be used again but with additional options :
+To deploy a new Codewind instance in the onto Kubernetes, generate a user in Keycloak and configure security,  `cwctl` can be used but with additional options :

-A complete command might look something like this :
+A complete command will look something like this :

 ```
 ./cwctl --insecure install remote \